Metronoid/chronicler/content/systems/dice/actions/Actions.md

-# Actions

-The majority of actions in the game are instant actions.
-They represent acts that only take a couple of seconds.
-In combat, an instant action takes up your turn.

-A reflexive action is the sort of thing you don’t even need to think about doing.
-Most rolls to resist supernatural powers are reflexive.
-You can take a reflexive action at any time, and it doesn’t take your turn in combat.

-When two people fight over a specific goal, they engage in a contested action.
-You roll your dice pool and the Storyteller (or other player) rolls the dice pool for the other party.
-Whoever rolls the most successes is the victor.
-Note that you count the

-total number of successes rolled when working out if you scored an exceptional success — don’t subtract the other party’s successes from yours.
-A contested action takes up the action of the person initiating the action; resisting it is a reflexive action.
+# **Actions: Different ways to roll**
+Actions in the game are categorized as instant, reflexive, and contested.
+Instant actions are quick and take only a few seconds to perform, consuming your turn in combat.
+Reflexive actions, like resisting supernatural powers, are automatic and can be performed at any time without taking a turn in combat.
+Contested actions happen when two parties compete over a goal, and each side rolls their dice pool.
+The character with the most successes wins the contest, and the initiating party's action is consumed.
+Resisting a contested action is considered a reflexive action.

-## Extended Actions
+## **Extended Actions**

-An extended action is an attempt to complete a complex task.
-You roll your dice pool multiple times.
-Each roll takes a certain amount of time, and represents a step in the process — your character either makes significant progress or faces a setback.
-You determine your dice pool for the action as normal — Attribute + Skill + Modifiers.
-Make a note of your Attribute + Skill + Specialty (if any); that’s the maximum number of times you can roll before the action fails.
+Extended actions refer to complex tasks that require multiple dice rolls.
+The dice pool is calculated as Attribute + Skill + Modifiers, with a maximum number of rolls determined by Attribute + Skill + Specialty (if applicable).
+The Storyteller sets the required number of successes (ranging from 5 to 20) and the interval between rolls (ranging from hours to weeks).

-When you take an extended action, the Storyteller determines how many successes you require.
-Most actions require between five and twenty successes.
-Five reflects a reasonable action that competent characters can achieve with the right tools and knowledge.
-Ten represents a difficult action that’s still realistic for a professional in a field.
-Twenty represents a very difficult action that even a particularly skilled character will have trouble pulling off.

-The Storyteller also determines the interval between rolls.
-If an action would take weeks to complete, she might consider one roll per week.
-If it’s likely to take a day’s work, one roll per hour makes for a solid timeframe.

-### Roll Results
+### **Roll Results**

-**Dramatic Failure**: In addition to the effects of a failure, the first roll on a further attempt suffers a 2-die penalty.
+**Dramatic Failure**: In addition to failure effects, the next attempt suffers a 2-die penalty.\

-**Failure**: You face a setback.
-The Storyteller will offer you a choice: take a Condition of her choice or abandon the action.
-You can offer a different Condition if you think it makes sense.
-If you refuse or cannot agree on a Condition, you lose all accumulated successes.
+**Failure**: A setback occurs, and the Storyteller offers a choice of accepting a Condition or abandoning the action.
+Refusal or inability to agree on a Condition results in loss of all accumulated successes.\

-**Success**: Add the successes scored on the roll to your running total.
-Work with the Storyteller to determine what steps your character has taken towards his goal.
+**Success**: Add the number of successes rolled to the running total, and work with the Storyteller to determine progress.\

-**Exceptional Success**: Choose one of: Reduce the number of successes required by your character’s Skill dots, reduce the time on each following roll by a quarter, or apply the exceptional success result of the action when you complete your goal.
+**Exceptional Success**: The player can choose to reduce the number of required successes, reduce the time between rolls, or apply the exceptional success result upon completion.

-## Resistance
+## **Resistance Roll**

-Sometimes, an action is resisted.
-You roll your Attribute
-+ Skill, but apply a modifier of one of your opponent’s resistance Attributes (Resolve, Stamina, or Composure), or your opponent’s Defense.
-This resistance is over and above any other modifiers applied to the dice pool.
+When the number of successes on a roll is a crucial factor, a resistance roll is used.
+The dice pool is Attribute + Skill, with a modifier of the opponent's resistance Attribute (Resolve, Stamina, or Composure) or Defense.

-If you’re not sure whether to use resistance or a contested action, use this guideline: Resistance applies in situations where the number of successes on the roll is an important factor.
-If what matters is just whether the roll succeeds or not, use a contested action.
-For example, combat applies Defense as a resistance because the number of successes on the roll determines how badly the attacker messes up his victim.
-A supernatural power that puts a victim in your thrall uses a contested action, because the number of successes that you roll doesn’t matter to the power

-## Contested Actions
+## **Contested Actions**

-When two characters are competing, and you only need to know who comes out on top, use a contested action.
-In a contested action, each player rolls a pool for their character (such as an Attribute + Skill pool), and the character for whom the most successes are rolled wins the contest.
+Contested actions are used when two characters compete, and it's only important to know who comes out on top.
+Each character rolls their dice pool (such as Attribute + Skill), and the character with the most successes wins the contest.

 ## Common Actions